rdksupe/take-home-task_1/README.md

 AI coding assistants were used throughout development for:
 Code scaffolding: Boilerplate for YOLO training loops, data preparation, and Streamlit UI.
 Documentation: Drafting LaTeX report structure and markdown documentation.
-All technical decisions (pipeline architecture, the SAM + PCA moments approach, the ResNet-SVM flip resolution strategy) and the written analysis are my own.
+All technical decisions (pipeline architecture, the SAM + PCA moments approach, the ResNet-SVM flip resolution strategy etc.) and the written analysis are my own.